Shiling42/markdown-cv/index.md

 - Joint degree program with the University of Manchester
 - Result: 89.5/100 (major); Ranking: 4/28

-## Research & Projects

-`Sep.
-2020 - Now`
-**Non-equilibrium Reaction Networks and the Origins of Life**
-  - PhD project at LBS, EPFL
-  - Supervisors: Prof. Paolo De Los Rios

-`Feb.
-2019 - Jul.
-2020`
-**Thermodynamic Origins of Life**
-  - A semester research project at Lab of Statistical Biophysics (LBS), EPFL.
-  - Supervisors: Prof. Paolo De Los Rios and Dr. Daniel M. Busiello
-  - Results: [2] and [3]
-  - Master Thesis: Non-equilibrium Chemical Reactions under Non-Isothermal Conditions

-`Fe.b 2018 - Jun.
-2018`
- **Modelling of Bacterial Bioﬁlms**
-  - B.Sc.
-Dissertation at the University of Manchester

-`May 2016 - May 2017`
-**Complex Network Approach for the High Eﬃciency Light-Harvesting System**
-  - Undergraduate Research Project at Beijing Normal University.
-  - Supervisor: Prof. Qing Ai
-  - Applied network approach to find the communities in Photosystem I
-    - Identiﬁed several key chlorophylls as links between the antenna communities and reaction center of PS I
-    - Funding: National Training Program of Innovation and Entrepreneurship for Undergraduates (No.201610027101)

 ## Schools, Workshops & Conferences

 `Nov.
 2022`
 **Biomechanics, Bioengineering and Mathematical Biology Seminar**
   - Mathematical institute of Serbian Academy of Sciences and Arts (Online)
   - Invited talk: Non-isothermal chemical reaction networks: hints to the origins of life

 `Sep.
 2022`
 **School on Information, Noise, and Physics of Life**